 (4) Just as you see that (people) do not simultaneously meet with phlegm and bile; likewise, you see that (people) do not simultaneously meet with desire and anger (toward the same object).

-(5) (A spiritual mentor) should use (disciples with) desire as servants.
+(5) (A spiritual mentor) should use (disciples with) attachment as servants.
 Why?
-Because not to be deferential (with them) is a medicine for their (desire).
+Because not to be deferential (with them) is a medicine for their (attachment).
 But for those with anger, he should treat them as lords, because the medicine for their (anger) is (showing them) deference.

 (6) First (in the morning), there comes (the) total naivety (of dullness).
 Intermediately (during the daytime), there comes anger (and annoyance with work).
 Lastly (at night), desire arises.
 Thus the day has these three stages.